 Storage

-There are a lot of others who will be traveling on the train, so please be mindful of the space you’re using and give priority seating to those who need it.
-If you’re bringing bags or luggage, use the dedicated storage on board and keep large personal items on the floor and out of the way or on overhead racks.
+There will be many others traveling on the train, so please be mindful of the space you’re using and give priority seating to those who need it.
+If you’re bringing bags or luggage, use the dedicated storage on board and keep large personal items on the floor or on overhead racks, out of the way.

 Helpful Websites to Use and Apps to Download